Nigerian bandit conflict: Jihadist groups

 ISWAP and Boko Haram have both claimed to have carried out attacks in northwest Nigeria, and some bandit groups have claimed to have formed alliances with the jihadist groups.
 In a phone call intercepted by American intelligence in October 2021, an unnamed jihadist group and a bandit group discussed kidnapping operations and negotiations between the groups.
 Boko Haram is also believed to have sent specialized personnel, including bomb makers and military advisors, as well as military equipment to the Kaduna state to train and equip their bandit groups' allies.

-Furthermore, a group dubbed "Lakurawa" is active in northern Nigeria.
+Lakurawa is active in northern Nigeria.
 Initially organized as a vigiliante militia to fight against bandits, the group became increasingly radical as well as oppressive.
 By 2023, it had effectively become another bandit group as well as aligned itself with Islamism and possibly even the Islamic State.

 As of April 2025, Borno State Governor Babagana Zulum reported that Boko Haram's renewed offensives and kidnappings signaled that the region was losing ground to insurgents.
-Boko Haram and ISWAP's actions led to significant civilian casualties and displacement, especially in northeastern Nigeria.
+Boko Haram and ISWAP's actions led to significant civilian casualties and displacement, especially in north-eastern Nigeria.

-Ansaru resurgence

-Ansaru, a jihadist group linked with al-Qaeda, is believed to have been operating in Kaduna state.
-It is believed they enter Nigeria through the porosity of the Niger and Benin Republic border with Nigeria.
+Ansaru, a jihadist group linked with al-Qaeda, is believed to have been operating in Kaduna State.
+It is believed they enter Nigeria through the porosity of the Niger and Benin borders with Nigeria.
 After going silent in 2013, Ansaru began attacking Nigerian military and police personnel and infrastructure, including an ambush of a Nigerian military convoy on 15 January 2020.
-Due to Nigeria having large ungoverned Forest by successive government most of these terrorist and bandit groups have turned some forests in northern Nigeria to their operational base.
-In March 2020, the governor Kaduna State Governor Nasiro Ahmed El Rufa'i stated that there will be no negotiation or pardon for bandits and terrorist groups in the state.
+Most of these terrorist and bandit groups have turned some forests in northern Nigeria to their operational base.
+In March 2020, Kaduna State Governor Nasir El-Rufai stated that there will be no negotiation or pardon for bandits and terrorist groups in the state.